 Ph.D. students should have at least 1 article submitted to a refereed journal prior to scheduling their dissertation defense.
-Masters students are also strongly encouraged to submit their research for publication.
+Masters' students are also strongly encouraged to submit their research for publication.

-In order to be certified to graduate, students must apply for graduation.
-The applicable form is available on-line, through http://www.reg.msu.edu/StuForms/GradApp/GradApp.asp.
-Go to "On-line Graduation Application Form."
-A printable form is also available at this site.
+In order to be certified to graduate, students must apply for graduation during the semester they anticipate graduating.
+The applicable form is available on-line, through the student's portal student.msu.edu.
 If the student does not graduate during the intended semester, a new application must be submitted for the new semester of intended graduation.